Girls, teachers urge Taliban to reopen schools | english.lokmat.com

 Ashoqullah, who is a schoolteacher, said that girls have the right to education and schools must be reopened immediately.

 "Girls also have the right to education and the schools must be immediately opened.
-A big section of society, which is women, should not be affected," Ashoqullah said.
+A big section of society, which is women, should not be affected," Ashoqullah said, TOLOnews reported.

 Earlier on Monday, United Nations Secretary-General Antonio Guterres said that the Taliban has broken all the promises made to Afghan women and girls.